 Code of Civil Procedure Section 1174 provides that the lessor may notify the lessee to quit the premises, and that such a notice does not terminate the leasehold interest unless the notice so specifies.
-This permits a lessor to evict the lessee, relet the property to another, and recover from the lessee at the end of the term for a any deficiency in the rentals.
+This permits a lessor to evict the lessee, relet the property to another, and recover from the lessee at the end of the term for any deficiency in the rentals.
 The statutory remedy falls short of providing full protection to the rights of both parties.
 It does not permit the lessor to recover damages immediately for future losses; it does not require the lessor to mitigate damages; and it does not protect the lessee from forfeiture.

 An eviction under Section 1174 should terminate the lessee's rights under the lease and the lessor should be required to relet the property to minimize the damages.
-At the same time, the eviction should not affect the lesser's right to enforce covenants in the lease, such as a covenant not to compete.

 The lessor's right to recover damages for loss of the benefits of the lease should be independent of his right to bring an action for unlawful detainer to recover the possession of the property.
 The damages should be recoverable in a separate action in addition to any damages recovered as part of the unlawful detainer action.
 Of course, the lessor should not be entitled to recover twice for the same items of damages.